 Nissan has established a globally integrated reporting system to promote thorough understanding of compliance among employees worldwide and facilitate sound business practices.
 The system, known as SpeakUp, can be used by employees to ask questions or voice concerns to the company, thereby improving workplaces and operations.
-Where allowed by law, SpeakUp permits anonymous reporting by and two-way confidential communication with employees and other stakeholders.
+Where allowed by law, SpeakUp permits anonymous reporting by and two-way confidential communication with employees and other stakeholders such dealers and suppliers.
 It is available 24 hours a day, 365 days a year, in more than 20 languages.
 Employees are encouraged to report violations of the Code of Conduct or other company rules, and are protected from retaliation by our non-retaliation policy, a cornerstone of our compliance program.
+In fiscal 2020, 1,166 concerns were reported globally.
+Among those, 314 compliance-related matters were identified while 739 were human resource related.
+The most recurrent types of reports are 'Human Resource Concern', 'Health & Safety/Sanitation/Environmental Protection' and 'Offensive or Inappropriate Communication'.